 IORA’s apex body is the Council of Foreign Ministers (COM) which meets annually to discuss the developments of IORA.
 A committee of Senior Officials (CSO) meets twice a year to progress IORA’s agenda and consider recommendations by Working Groups and forums of officials, business and academics to implement policies and projects to improve the lives of people within the Indian Ocean Member States (Source: IORA Charter).

-The Republic of South Africa is the current Chair of IORA form October 2017-2019.
-The Vice Chair will be the United Arab Emirates which would take Chair as from October 2019-2021.
+The United Arab Emirates is the current Chair of IORA form October 2019-2021.
+The Vice Chair will be the People's Republic of Bangladesh which would take Chair as from October 2021-2023.